rajat693/ai-engineering/src/components/input.md

 ### InputField

 Main text entry component with type prop (text | password).
+Inherits all the properties of React Native's TextInput component.

 ### InputIcon